-Here we shall see that, following various arithmetic descents, one can also apply his result to rational points on certain interesting surfaces.
+Here we shall see that, following various arithmetic descents, one can also apply Faltings' result to integral points on certain interesting surfaces.

-(Vojta [Vo1] and Bombieri [Bo] have now given effective versions of Faltings' Theorem.
+(Vojta [42] and Bombieri [2] have now given quantitative versions of Faltings' Theorem.
 In principle, we can thus give an explicit upper bound to the number of solutions in each equation below, instead of just writing 'finitely many'.)